polarityio/censys/README.md

 API Secret Id provided when you sign up for a Censys API account.

 ### Dataset Search Options
 The Censys API only allows searching of one data set at a time.
-You can specify to search IPs, Domaind or Certificates.
+You can specify to search IPs, Domain or Certificates.

 > Please note that certificates are looked up via the domain type.